Commercial for used 1996 Honda will make you want to buy it

-Lanman unleashed the epic ad on Thursday, and it hits all the right notes for selling cars.
+Lanman unleashed the epic ad on Thursday, and it hits all the right notes.
 There's a plaintive piano intro.
 A deep-voiced narrator kicks off with, "You.
 You're different.
 You do things your way.
 That's what makes you one of a kind."

 The ad highlights the car's cassette deck and a rubber duckie collection sitting by the back window.
 Sweeping drone footage shows the vehicle in action on a scenic winding road.
 Greenie has 141,095 miles on it.
 The leather seats are in good condition and the car has a new battery to sweeten the deal.
 The cat is not included.